bicCluster/learning-cluster/HBase.md

 HBase is a column based NoSQL database.
 For more information, you can refer to [this](https://en.wikipedia.org/wiki/Apache_HBase)

 # Install
-You can choose to install HBase during the Ambari set-up process.
+-You can choose to install HBase during the Ambari set-up process.
 Just choose the 'Add service' option, select 'HBase', and proceed to install as you did for the other components.

+-If you want HBase work well will Ambari, pay attention to your iptable settings.
+You must set accept rules to the Ambari and HBase related ports before you do reject or drop.
+For detail ports, you may refer to this [site](http://docs.hortonworks.com/HDPDocuments/Ambari-2.2.0.0/bk_ambari_reference_guide/content/_default_network_port_numbers_-_ambari.html) and search the key word "160" in this [site](https://hbase.apache.org/book.html).

 ![alt text](https://github.com/CleoJiang/CCAssignment/blob/master/WeChat_1458152481.jpeg)
 <!-- Image courtesy of Group 14, from Storm.md -->